Sarah’s homeschool ‘day in the life’ with an 8-, 7-, 5- and 3-year-old

 We make it home from the library about an hour before our normal dinner time, but because my husband wasn’t going to be home until 9 p.m., we ate leftover pizza.
 Normally, the kids get an hour of Netflix time while I cook dinner, but today I decided to do TV time after dinner since I am on my own and am already feeling stressed.
 I sat with the kids to read my book while they watched TV.

 After everyone is in bed, I take 10 minutes to jot down their work for the next day in their notebooks and update my bullet journal with a few things I need to get done.
 The kids share a bedroom so there is still a lot of conversation happening upstairs and usually lasts for an hour or so after they go to bed.
 I don’t mind as long as it stays quiet.
 I have found a lot of interesting conversations happen at this time of day.
 It doesn’t always stay quiet, but thankfully today it does.
+The experts at the Good Housekeeping Institute review bedding and sleep-improvement products on a regular basis.
+To pick the best amazon weighted blanket, the fiber scientists in the Textiles Lab considered the materials used, weight distribution, innovative features, and washability.

 My husband and I head to bed around 11:30 p.m., but stay up talking a while after that.
 I think it was around 12:25 a.m. the last time I looked at the clock before finally falling asleep.